ovenbits/breadbox/README.md

 # Breadbox

-A simple wrapper interface for the [DropBox SDK gem](https://github.com/dropbox/dropbox-sdk-ruby).
+A simple wrapper interface for uploading files to Dropbox or Amazon S3

 ## Disclaimer